Joshtomith/Joshtomith.github.io/project1.md

 ## How to compiles / run the programs

-How to compile (if applicable) and run the project.

 Shell Program:
 ```bash
 1) Go into any normal linux terminal and cd into the directory with the file